malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 	Ctrl+A: to move to the beginning of the file
 	Ctrl+e: to move to the end of the file
 	Ctrl+c: stop the command that is currently running Ctrl+z: to send the currently running command to the background.
-The fg command is used to bring the background commands to foreground.
+The `fg` command is used to bring the background commands to foreground.

-##Handling files and folders
+Handling contents of the files and folders
 ------

 Earlier we learnt the use of editors to create and edit a file.
 In this next part we will see what more can be done for handling a file.
 For this, we will work on some example files to get a better understanding.
 I have saved some mock files in the folder 'software_writing_skills/examples'. if you are in the folder first_folder, go the folder software_writing_skills by typing:
         `$ cd ..`
 	`$ cd software_writing_skills/examples`

 `less` and `more` commands are used to view the file content without editing.
-Use `q` to quit the file viewing by less.
+Use `q` to quit the file viewing by `less`.
 	`$ less permafrost_database.txt`
 	`$ more permafrost_database.txt`

-Using `less` the file can be viewed by scrolling up and down, but by using more the first few lines of the files can be seen on the terminal.
+Using `less` the file can be viewed by scrolling up and down, but by using `more` the first few lines of the files can be seen on the terminal.

 To see the first or last few lines of the file, use `head` and `tail` commands respectively.
         `$ head permafrost_database.txt`
 	`$ tail permafrost_database.txt`

 Flag `-n` with the commands `head` and `tail` is used to specify the number of lines that you want to view.
-For example, to view first 20 lines of the file either of the following commands can be used:
+For example, to view first 10 lines of the file either of the following commands can be used:
 	`$ head -n 10 permafrost_database.txt`
 	`$ head -10 permafrost_database.txt`